 Serving with Wisdom and Courage

-Administrative Deputy Chief
+Deputy Chief of Administration

 Deputy Chief Bill McEachnie began his career with the Maitland Police Department in August 2009, when he was appointed to the position of Deputy Chief of Police.
 Bill commands the Criminal Investigation Division, Community Policing, Recruiting and Training, Accreditation, school resource program, records division, and administers the grant programs.
 Deputy Chief McEachnie began his Law Enforcement career with the Winter Park Police Department in November 1972 as a police cadet.
 During his 37 year career with Winter Park Police, he served in the position of Records Clerk, Communication Dispatcher, Police Officer, Detective, Sergeant, Lieutenant, S.W.A.T.
 Commander, Captain, and was promoted to Deputy Chief of Police in April 1996.
 He is a graduate of the Southern Police Institute 10th Command Officers Development Course and the 191st session of the F.B.I.
 National Academy.
 He has an Associate of Science Degree in Criminal Justice from Valencia Community College and a Bachelor of Arts degree in Criminal Justice Administration from Columbia College.

 Deputy Chief McEachnie has received many awards for his service including several Police Officer of the Year awards, Lifesaving Award, Excellent Police Duty, Police Commendation award and many others.